Philiparolfe/Philiparolfe/README.md

 Web Developer
 -------------

-I've been learning to code for 5 years starting with a Raspberry Pi and Python.
-Recently, I've switched careers and have found a passion for Computer Science
+Philip Rolfe is a computer systems technology student with a passion for all things technological.
+He is now pursuing an advanced diploma in computer systems technology and is always searching for new challenges to take on.
+Philip is keen to continue learning and improving as a technology professional, and He is enthusiastic to see where his abilities will take him in the future.

 * 🌍  I'm based in Canada
 * ✉️  You can contact me here
-* 🧠  I'm learning computer systems technology at George Brown Collage
+* 🧠  I'm studying computer systems technology at George Brown Collage
-* ⚡  I'm secretly a musician, but don't tell anyone...
+* ⚡  I'm secretly a musician

 <a href="https://www.twitter.com/philiprolfe" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/philiprolfe?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"